MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-ltu-isaf.md

 Import the latest versions of these configurations.
 The version description usually includes the number of the Microsoft Knowledge Base (KB) article that explains the changes that were introduced in the configuration version.

 > [!NOTE]
-> After all the ER configurations from the preceding table are imported, set the **Default for model mapping** option to **Yes** for the following configurations:
+> After all the ER configurations from the preceding table are imported, set the **Default for model mapping** option to **Yes** for  **Tax declaration model mapping** ER configuration.
->
-> - **Tax declaration model mapping**.

 For more information about how to download ER configurations from Microsoft Dynamics Lifecycle Services (LCS), see [Download Electronic reporting configurations from Lifecycle Services](../../dev-itpro/analytics/download-electronic-reporting-configuration-lcs.md).

 ## Standard VAT codes and application-specific parameters setup

-Table 1 “VAT table” of the **“Tables of the Technical Specification of the Standard Accounting Data File”** (here and further “Standard VAT codes”) defines the following "Standard VAT codes" to be used by companies in Lithuania:
+Table 1 “VAT table” of the **“Tables of the Technical Specification of the Standard Accounting Data File”** (here and further “Standard VAT codes”) defines the following "Standard VAT codes" to be used by companies in Lithuania for i.SAF reporting:

 | **Standard VAT code** | **Description**                                                                                                                                                                                                                                                                                                                                                                                    |
 |-----------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|